 - Try to remember change is imminent

-Tolerance is the gracious knot which binds the family, society and keeps the nation intact.
+Toler2ance is the gracious knot that binds the family, and society and keeps the nation intact.
 We should impart to our children the quality of tolerance, and forgiveness because the family is the first school of privilege.
 We should more concentrate on this virtue of tolerance so that we can live a peaceful and happy life.
 Allah says:

-“Allah does not forbid you that you show kindness and deal justly with those who did not fight you in your religion and did not drive you out from your homes…” (Al-Mumtahinah 60:8)
+“Allah does not forbid you that you show kindness and deal justly with those who did not fight you in your religion and did not drive you out from your homes…” (Surah Al-Mumtahinah 60:8)

 Muslims have been generally very tolerant people.
 We must emphasize this virtue among us and in the world today.
 Muslims must be kind to every individual, regardless of their race or religion.
 Muslims are allowed to keep good relations with non-Muslims.